 Flavor-wise, this cake has a very vibrant custard-like sweetness even though the outer parts are slightly bittersweet.
 Complicated in taste, but its cooking methods are still relatively straightforward.
 You can even make it with an air-fryer.

 Let’s make Tarta De Queso in the chef level with this video:

-Miguelitos are light and palm-sized pastries with buttery-smooth cream fillings.
+Miguelitos are a light and bite-sized dessert with buttery-smooth cream fillings.
 They are made from typical baking ingredients and take almost no time at all.
 They are the perfect candidate for a Cinco de Mayo dessert but would also work great on any other occasion.

 The stuffed and fluffy inside will completely melt in your mouth the second you bite into these pastries.
 It completely contrasts with the flaky exterior, which is why they are so much fun to eat.
 If you want it to be more intense and rich, you can use dark chocolate for fillings instead.

-Get into the fall spirit with these delicious golden brown apple tarts.
+These delicious golden brown apple tarts are a dessert full of fall spirit.
 They are a baked pastry dish covered in thinly sliced apples and sometimes glazed with fruit jam or syrup.

 These pastries come in several different versions.
 They can be made as a large dessert pie to eat at the end of a meal.
 You can also bake them in smaller versions to eat as light snacks alongside some coffee, tea, or a scoop of ice cream.